0xSR42/notes/notes-on-governance.md

 To find out the minimum amount of resources needed to enact the minimal conflict, one can start with a small amount, increase the amount exponentially (say double them) and observe results after every iteration.
-Note that if you have a really stubborn enemy then you’d end up enacting a total war.
+Note that if you have a really stubborn enemy then you might end up enacting a total war.

 Another way to deal with such a scenario would be to redesign society and economy.
-Individuals who are prone to engaging in conflict can be moved apart in terms of distance in the social graph, and those who trust each can continue living and working closely.
+Individuals who are prone to engaging in conflict can be moved apart in terms of distance in the social graph, and those who trust each other can continue to live and work closely.

 One more approach could be to have people with conflicting views collect in one place, and have a neutral party find balance in those conflicting views.
 This approach comes especially handy when you have participants with different perceptions of reality.
-Also this approach is markedly different from divide and rule, or a two cats and a monkey arrangement; and therefore needs a worthy neutral party to properly execute it.
+Also, this approach is markedly different from divide and rule, or two cats and a monkey arrangement; and therefore needs a worthy neutral party to properly execute it.
 ([Chicago Seven](https://en.wikipedia.org/wiki/Chicago_Seven), [The Trial of the Chicago 7](https://en.wikipedia.org/wiki/The_Trial_of_the_Chicago_7))